High School Orchestral Institute

 Tuition and Payment Schedule

-The tuition for the six-and-a-half week High School Orchestral Institute is $8800.
-This includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
+The tuition for the six-and-a-half week High School Orchestral Institute is $8950, less any scholarships received.
+The tuition fee includes all instruction, housing, meals, on-campus health services, and concert admission.
 Each participant is responsible for travel to and from Brevard.

-Departure is after the concert with family on Friday, August 4, or anytime that weekend.
-The Season Finale concert (performed by participants in the College Division) is the afternoon of Sunday, August 6.
-All students must depart by the afternoon of Monday, August 7.
+Departure is after the final high school division concert with family on Friday, August 2, or anytime that weekend (August 3, 4, or 5).
+The Season Finale concert (performed by participants in the College Division) is the afternoon of Sunday, August 4.
+Some high school orchestral students stay through the weekend, but many leave early.
+All students must depart by the afternoon of Monday, August 5.

 Refunds